Overhead Line Equipment

 - Mechanical problems, for example the wire is down or parts are displaced from the gantry - no trains can run until the broken equipment is cleared away, then diesels can run and, if the affected part is short enough, electric trains can coast past

-When the failure is serious, for example if the wires have been brought down by a falling tree or are tangled in a train’s pantograph, the solution is more complicated and takes more time.
-Where this happens passengers may need to be evacuated off the train.
+When the failure is serious, for example if the wires have been brought down by a falling tree or are tangled in a train’s pantograph (which allows it to draw power from the overhead lines), the solution is more complicated and takes more time.
+Where this happens, passengers may need to be evacuated off the train.

 What the industry is doing to reduce faults and delays

-- Measurement Trains run computerised checks on the OLE during inspections, giving information that to fix potential problems before they affect services
+- Measurement Trains run computerised checks on the OLE during inspections, providing information to fix potential problems before they affect services

 - Routinely inspect the OLE manually from both ground and high level